Get 7 Free Knitted Infinity Scarf Patterns!

 Möbius Infinity Scarf Pattern

 Jennifer Dassau’s Roam Cowl starts with an innovative Möbius cast-on.
 The lace pattern is called a Roman Stripe, which results in a pretty mesh pattern.
 A subtly variegated yarn really shows off the stitch pattern and the Möbius construction.
+Jennifer Dassau has a law degree and enjoys combining her technical and creative passions to design knitwear.
+Her signature style is simple garments infused with an intriguing detail or interesting construction.

 Chunky Infinity Scarf Pattern